 Spring: American Woodcocks breed in the Washington metro area.
 They migrate into and through the area, and they sometimes show up at Monticello Park during the second or third week in March.

-Fall: Only one American Woodcock has ever been seen at Monticello during fall migration.
+Fall: American Woodcocks are extremely rare at Monticello during fall migration.